MohamedAbdElMeged/chat-system/README.md

-# Instabug Challenge

-I applied at Instabug.
-I recently received this challenge to work on as part of the process.

 The callenge is chat system that has multiple Application identified by token, each Application has many chats identified by a number ( number should start from 1) , each Chat has many messages identified by a number ( number should start from 1)
 - the endpoints should be RESTful
 - Use MySQL as datastore